zinzloun/THM_WriteUP/README.md

     [Agent : root@ip-10-200-95-33] » tunnel_start --tun ligolo2
     [Agent : root@ip-10-200-95-33] » INFO[7943] Starting tunnel to root@ip-10-200-95-33

 Then we can start to interact directly with the services for each hosts.
-I started with S-SRV01.holo.live visiting the hosted site:
+I started to check PC-FILESRV01 to get a comprehensive view of the target system's SMB environment:

+    enum4linux -a 10.200.95.35
+    ...
+    [E] Server doesn't allow session using username '', password ''.
+Aborting remainder of tests.

+Same thing trying with the other hosts, so there aren't shares that allows non-authenticated access.
+Then I proceeded to inspect the web site hostend on S-SRV01.